Video: Our Research Supports Economists in their Daily Work

-Libraries are facing changes of a magnitude never seen before.
+Libraries and information infrastructures are facing changes of a magnitude never seen before.
 The ZBW wants to take an active part in these changes.
-Therefore the ZBW increasingly carries out application-oriented research which aims to develop internet-based working environments to support excellence in economic research.
+Therefore the ZBW increasingly carries out application-oriented research which develops internet-based working environments to support excellence in economic research.

 At present, the ZBW pursues the following themes:

 Web Science analyses the interaction between internet technologies and society.
-In this field of research we look at the impact of web-based communication on the work routines of researchers as well as at the development and effectiveness of new publishing, research and collaboration processes.
+In this field of research, the ZBW looks at the impact of web-based communication on the work routines of researchers as well as at the development and effectiveness of new publishing, research and collaboration processes.

 Research in the area of Digital Economics examines the use of digital technologies for the processes of knowledge creation about economic topics.
 These processes include exchanges within the economics community as well as information and communication about economic topics in a wider public.